 Dr. Zaun's 34 year tenure as pastor began at the peak of Detroit's population, 1,849,568, and ended when the population of the city was just over a million.
 Musical excellence and strong preaching were the hallmarks of his ministry.
 Programs continued to expand and membership reached its zenith in the 1950's.
 However, by the 1960's, as the demographics of Detroit changed, membership loss began.
 While the metro area continued to grow in population, city population steadily decreased, and became heavily African American.
 Within city limits, Baptist congregations and churches increased, while the populations of other faiths, including Catholic, Episcopalian, Lutheran, and Presbyterian, declined.
 Once again JAPC was challenged by the residential movement of its core congregation.

-The church's parish life has expanded, from Church School to Vacation Bible Camp, from Sunday Forums to Joyful Noise concerts, from small group studies to Text of the Day, from Bible and Brew to Slow Brewed Theology, from women's activities to book groups.
-In each of these programs the church has striven to spiritually deepen the minds and hearts of young and old, and strengthen the lives of married and single.
+The church's community life has expanded, from Church School to Vacation Bible Camp, from Sunday Forums to music concerts, from small group studies like Bible and Brew to Slow Brewed Theology to women's activities.
+In each of these experiences the church seeks to spiritually deepen the minds and hearts of young and old, and strengthen the lives of all

 The church's mission endeavors demonstrate a commitment to positively impact its immediate neighborhood and city.
 From the Tutoring TREE to the Creative Arts Day Camp, from Homeless Ministry to the Sports Academy, from the Food Pantry to the Learning Academy, from Christmas Baskets to the Fall Fun Fair, the church has sought to be a sign of hope and refuge to so many who have been affected by the challenges of economic hardship, urban decay and a declining public school system.